ReneBoedker/algobra/finitefield/primefield/README.md

 This package implements arithmetic in finite fields of prime cardinality.

 ## Basic usage
-To use the package, simply define the field -- or fields -- that you want to work over.
+To use the package, simply define the field &ndash; or fields &ndash; that you want to work over.
 Then construct the needed elements.
 ```go
 // import "github.com/ReneBoedker/algobra/primefield"
 ff,err:=primefield.Define(7)